FraunhoferIOSB/FAAAST-Service/docs/source/basics/getting-started.md

 The interfaces provide the following functionalities:

 - `Endpoint`:           Communication with the DT from the outside
--  `MessageBus`:         Communication & synchronization between components
+- `MessageBus`:         Communication & synchronization between FA³ST Service components
 - `De-/Serializer`:     De-/Serialization of AAS models in from/to data formats
 - `Persistence`:        Persistent storage of data (model + values)
 - `FileStorage`:        Peristent storage of complementary files (e.g. PDF files linked from the AAS)